 Patrick Murray, Director

 Pat is currently a Professor at the University of Southern Queensland in Australia and specializes in Human Factors education and research.
 Apart from a 3 year sabbatical as an executive manager in a government aviation regulator, Pat has been with the LOSA Collaborative since it formed in 2001.
 He is an experienced pilot, having served as an RAF and RAAF QFI & Examiner prior to a long career as a Senior Check and Training Captain on the Boeing 747 fleets of a major international airline.
-Pat has a particular interest in Evidence-based Training (EBT) and is one of the founding members of the EBT Foundation.
+Pat has a particular interest in Evidence-based Training (EBT) and is one of the original members of the EBT Foundation.

-Dr. Barbara Mawhin
+Dr. Barbara Mawhin, Consultant

 Barbara Mawhin, PhD in cognitive ergonomics and specialist in neurosciences, has worked in aeronautics for several years and in medical and fire-fighting fields.
 She is currently working in pedagogical solutions like serious gaming and microlearning for industries.
-Barbara was engaged in European Union funded research into pilot situation awareness, using the EBT Core Competencies.
+Barbara was engaged in European Union funded research into pilot situation awareness, using the EBT Competencies.
 She has also conducted research into the effects of pilot fatigue.